 - Hepatitis A: most common in developing countries (particularly in Africa, South America and Asia) and contracted through poor hygiene and contaminated drinking water.

-- Traveller’s diarrhea: contracted through contaminated food and water, the culprit usually being E coli.
-It is estimated that 50 of travellers to developing countries will suffer from traveller’s diarrhea.
+- Traveler’s diarrhea: contracted through contaminated food and water, the culprit usually being E coli.
+It is estimated that 50 of travelers to developing countries will suffer from traveler’s diarrhea.

 - Jet lag: caused by long-distance flying east or west where time zones begin to mess with our normal sleeping patterns.
 There is no vaccination for jet lag, but there are some things you can do to minimize the effects: